vihu/blockchain-api-rs/README.md

 ### blockchain-api-rs

-Rust rest api for helium blockchain backed by warp + sqlx.
+Rust rest api for helium blockchain backed by sqlx + tide.

 ### Steps to run: